Photo of sustainable tourism

 The ESG Framework for Tourism Businesses project addresses this gap, by aiming to harmonise how tourism businesses measure and report their ESG impacts and ultimately fostering a more sustainable future.

-Led by UN Tourism, in collaboration with the Oxford SDG Impact Lab and sponsored by easyJet Holidays, this Framework is developed with extensive input from industry leaders.
+Led by UN Tourism, in collaboration with the Oxford SDG Impact Lab and sponsored by easyJet holidays, this Framework is developed with extensive input from industry leaders.

 CONTEXT